apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - Kubelet has purpose of managing RAM & CPU on node, when swap is enabled, it is not able to manage resources properly.
 Must turn it off in order to work properly
 - runc is creating namespaces and Cgroups
 - Kubeadm, Kubelet & kubectl are versioned together
+- There is nothing as a pod.
+You can't see any procss mamed pod, but containers actually exesits

 ## Directories
+### Kube Config
+- $HOME/.kube
+- /etc/kubernetes/admin.conf

 ## Ports